People

-A people is any plurality of persons considered as a whole.
-Used in politics and law, the term "a people" refers to the collective or community of an ethnic group or nation.
 The term "the people" refers to the public or common mass of people of a polity.
 As such it is a concept of human rights law, international law as well as constitutional law, particularly used for claims of popular sovereignty.
+In contrast, a people is any plurality of persons considered as a whole.
+Used in politics and law, the term "a people" refers to the collective or community of an ethnic group or nation.

 Concepts

 Legal

 Chapter One, Article One of the Charter of the United Nations states that "peoples" have the right to self-determination.
 Though the mere status as peoples and the right to self-determination, as for example in the case of Indigenous peoples (peoples, as in all groups of indigenous people, not merely all indigenous persons as in indigenous people), does not automatically provide for independent sovereignty and therefore secession.
-Particularly through international Indigenous peoples rights, it was defined what a people constitutes (e.g. shared culture etc.).
+Indeed, judge Ivor Jennings identified the inherent problems in the right of "peoples" to self-determination, as it requires pre-defining a said "people".